-A number of weeks ago, in line with Government advice, we had to make the difficult decision to postpone all planned investment work that was taking place, due to the Coronavirus outbreak and subsequent lockdown.
+At the end of March 2020, in line with Government advice, we had to make the difficult decision to postpone all planned investment work that was taking place, due to the Coronavirus outbreak and subsequent lockdown.

-Following recent easing of lockdown measures the Government is now encouraging social landlords to resume maintenance work where safe to do so.
+Following subsequent easing of lockdown measures in May, the Government has encouraged social landlords to resume maintenance work where safe to do so.

-Our return to work will be phased, starting with exterior work which involves the least physical contact with residents, such as roof and exterior wall insulation works, either to blocks or individual homes.
+Our return to work is being phased.
+We’ve started with exterior work which has involved the least physical contact with residents, such as roof and exterior wall insulation works, either to blocks or individual homes.
 This work has progressed well, and we’re now starting heating replacements, and carrying out surveys for planning future internal works.

 The Covid-19 guidance and safe systems of work that we’ve developed are comprehensive.
 We’ve provided a brief summary below of the key actions our contractors will be introducing: